Stephen10121/Login-system/README.md

 into the htdocs folder in the xampp folder in the C: drive.
 Open the xampp control panel in that same xampp folder and start the apache and mysql server and run it.

+these instructions are not thourogh so that means it is not ready.